kierancullen/495Project/README.md

 ## Setup of the Codebase

--The definition of the L-system framework, symbols, and mutation rules is in `LSystem.py`.
+- The definition of the L-system framework, symbols, and mutation rules is in `LSystem.py`.
--The evolutionary algorithm is contained in `evolve.py`.
+- The evolutionary algorithm is contained in `evolve.py`.
 When run, it creates a folder called `"structures"` that saves each L-system as a pickled `.json` file and includes screenshots of each robot.
--`loadStructure.py` loads a single L-system from a `.json` file, and displays the MPM simulation of the resulting robot.
+- `loadStructure.py` loads a single L-system from a `.json` file, and displays the MPM simulation of the resulting robot.
 It can also be used to export a `.mp4` video of the simulation.
--The parsing of L-systems to create robots and the MPM simulation is done in `mpm.py`.
+- The parsing of L-systems to create robots and the MPM simulation is done in `mpm.py`.